URLs on the University website

 - targeted at commercial customers and not a .ac.uk domain

-The Digital Steering Group considers and approves requests on a case-by-case basis.
+The Head of Digital in consultation with the Director of Marketing and Communications considers and approves requests on a case-by-case basis.